abacusorg/abacusutils/docs/index.rst

 abacusutils
 ===========

-abacusutils is a package for reading and manipulating data products from the Abacus N-body project.
+abacusutils is a package for reading and manipulating data products from the Abacus *N*-body project.
 In particular, these utilities are intended for use with the `AbacusSummit <https://abacussummit.readthedocs.io>`_ suite of simulations.
 We provide multiple interfaces: primarily Python 3, but also C/C++ [coming soon!] and language-agnostic interfaces like Unix pipes.